Jim Anderton: Alliance

 Anderton and NewLabour were at the centre of the Alliance Party established in 1991.
 He became leader of the new party and in the 1993 election, was joined in parliament by Alliance colleague Sandra Lee.
+Jim Bolger spoke to him after the 1993 election where Anderton was "courteous and sensible and spoke about co-operating, but made it clear he would never enter into a coalition with a National-led government".
 He briefly stepped down as leader of the Alliance in November 1994 following the suicide of his daughter the year before, but returned in May 1995.

 In the 1996 election, the first to be held under the mixed-member proportional (MMP) system, the Alliance won 13 seats in Parliament.
 Anderton retained his constituency seat, now renamed Wigram, and he was joined in Parliament by 12 list MPs.

 Anderton was the most prominent critic of the rash of party-switching (sometimes called "waka jumping" in New Zealand) that characterised the 45th Parliament, although remained silent about his own past party-switching.
 When Alliance list MP Alamein Kopu declared herself an independent and supported the National-led coalition, Anderton blasted her, saying her behaviour "breached every standard of ethics that are known."

 After the collapse of the National-New Zealand First coalition Anderton started a "Go Now" petition on 27 August 1998 calling on the government to resign and hold an election.
-Former-Prime Minister Jim Bolger resigned from parliament triggering the 1998 Taranaki-King Country by-election.
-The Alliance performed surprisingly well, campaigning on opposition to the proposed Multilateral Agreement on Investment, they won 15% of the vote in a traditionally conservative electorate and finishing just two points behind Labour.
+Former prime minister Jim Bolger resigned from parliament triggering the 1998 Taranaki-King Country by-election.
+The Alliance performed surprisingly well.
+Campaigning on opposition to the proposed Multilateral Agreement on Investment, they won 15% of the vote in a traditionally conservative electorate and finishing just two points behind Labour.
 Following the by-election the Alliance and Labour began co-operating, informally to begin with, in recognition that it would be the only way to win power.
-Anderton, his chief advisor Andrew Ladley and Lee met with Labour leader Helen Clark, deputy Michael Cullen, secretary Tony Timms and Clark's advisor Heather Simpson met to agree on forming a coalition with one another if they each won enough seats at the next election.
+Anderton, his chief advisor Andrew Ladley and Lee met with Labour leader Helen Clark, deputy Michael Cullen, secretary Tony Timms and Clark's advisor Heather Simpson to agree on forming a coalition with one another if they each won enough seats at the next election.
 Ladley and Simpson drew up briefs on what a Labour-Alliance government would look like and how it would work.